Head shaving: Prison and punishment

-Hasidic Jewish men will occasionally shave all of their head except for the sides to emphasize their payot (sidelocks).
-In certain Hasidic sects, most famously Satmar, married women shave their heads every month before immersion in the mikveh (ritual bath).

 Practicality

 Sport

 Competitive swimmers, sprinters, and joggers sometimes seek to gain an advantage by completely removing all hair from their entire body to reduce drag while competing.

 Baldness

 People experiencing hair loss may shave their heads in order to look more presentable, for convenience, or to adhere to a certain style or fashion movement.
-Those with alopecia areata or androgenetic alopecia often choose to shave, which has rapidly become a common choice since the 1990s.
-It has also become more common for bald men to accessorize with small hoop or stud earrings, a look famously adopted by figures such as basketball player Michael Jordan and professional wrestler "Stone Cold" Steve Austin upon shaving their heads in the 1990s.
+Those with alopecia areata or pattern hair loss often choose to shave their heads, which has become exponentially more common and socially acceptable since the 1990s.